 Vicky found the Prussian court to be a very hostile environment as her new Prussian in-laws weren’t shy about showing their indifference.
 Additionally, Vicky was also besieged by countless letters from a mother who was determined to continue to control her daughter’s behaviour despite the distance.
 Queen Victoria was adamant Vicky continue to observe the customs of the British court which put her in an increasingly difficult position in Berlin, until Prince Albert was forced to intervene on his daughter’s behalf.
 While her father could curb her mother’s tongue, he could do little to alleviate the hostility Vicky was enduring at the Prussian court where protocols were exhaustingly rigid.

 On 27 January 1859, Vicky gave birth to her first child, Wilhelm, but it had been a difficult breech birth which had left the boy with a neurological weakness in his arm.
 A delay in medical care had placed both mother and child in grave danger, as did the reluctance of the doctors to examine the princess who was only wearing a flannel nightgown, so they failed to detect the baby was lying breech.
 The doctors assured Vicky and Fritz the child would make a full recovery, however when it became clear there was no improvement, Vicky was forced to inform her parents.
-Much to Vicky’s relief, the birth of her second child, Charlotte, was a much easier affair but this child would also cause her parents a great deal of heartache as she was suffering from porphyria, a genetic disorder that had caused the madness in George III.
+Much to Vicky’s relief, the birth of her second child, Charlotte, was a much easier affair but this child would also cause her parents a great deal of heartache as she was suffering from porphyria.

-In 1861, Fritz became Crown Prince of Prussia when his father ascended the throne as Wilhelm I but their lives did not change much as the new king refused to increase his son’s stipend and the family were forced to rely on Vicky’s allowance from the British government.
-Even worse, Vicky and Fritz were no longer allowed to travel outside of Prussia without the permission of the king which meant Vicky could not visit her family in Britain as often as she had.
-The following years were turbulent ones in Prussia with the crown prince and princess frequently at odds with the political views of the king and his minister, Bismarck, and Vicky’s English ways were viewed with increasing suspicion.
+In 1861, Fritz became Crown Prince of Prussia when his father ascended the throne as Wilhelm I but their lives did not change much as the new King refused to increase his son’s stipend and the family were forced to rely on Vicky’s allowance from the British government.
+Even worse, Vicky and Fritz were no longer allowed to travel outside of Prussia without the permission of the King which meant Vicky could not visit her family in Britain as often as she had.
+The following years were turbulent ones in Prussia with the Crown Prince and Princess frequently at odds with the political views of the King and Vicky’s English ways were viewed with increasing suspicion.